richchapler/AzureSolutionsDocumentation/docs/AI_CodeAnalysis.md

 * "We want to use AI to better understand legacy code"
 * "We want to use AI to suggest code optimizations, **at scale**"

+## Proposed Solution
+This solution will address requirements in four exercises:

+* Exercise 1: Chat with Legacy Code
+* Exercise 2: Iterative Code Suggestions
+*
 ## Solution Requirements

 This documentation assumes the following resources are ready for use: